ndunks/WaJs/readme.md

 - [X] Get All unread message
 - [X] Mark read
 - [X] Auto reply
+- [ ] Handle account take over on the fly.
+Re-take over or exit.
+- [ ] Send media (image/video)
+- [ ] Run specific test by specifying on argument
+- [ ] If test require a WA Number, make it dynamic on argument or ( unindexed ) file.
+- [ ] Make it like a library, easy to use with just installing as NPM Package (Thats mean we need a bundling system)

 ## Step Explanation
 - First send init command